WAYS TO GIVE

 Our Honorary Co-Chair for the event is Dr. Ahmar Zaidi, Pediatric Oncologist/Hematologist, Comprehensive Sickle Cell Clinic at Children’s Hospital of Michigan, and known to many as "Dr. Z".

-Many of our 2020 Sickle Cell Matters Walk sponsorships provide year-round engagement opportunities for companies and employees.
+Many of our 2020 Sickle Cell Matters Virtual Walk sponsorships provide year-round engagement opportunities for companies and employees.
 Click here for more information.

 We're also looking for community partners to serve on our Sickle Cell Matters Walk Host Committee.
 Click here for information.